Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 ## Poison Extension

-A trivial downgrade attack is possible where a host refuses to acknowledge the presence of the "transparency_revocation" TLS extension to attempt to circumvent the stronger transparency or non-revocation requirements.
+A trivial downgrade attack is possible where a host refuses to acknowledge the presence of the "transparency_revocation" TLS extension in an attempt to circumvent the stronger transparency or non-revocation requirements.
 Customers of a Certificate Authority can mitigate such an attack by including a special non-critical poison extension (OID TODO, whose extnValue OCTET STRING contains